 Australian growers are facing intensified pollination challenge this year due to the following reasons both on the supply and the demand sides:

-Covid-19 restrictions and border closing are causing difficulties to transfer beehive between states.
+- Covid-19 restrictions and border closing are causing difficulties to transfer beehives between states.

-A continuous drought is putting bee forage under stress and making it difficult for beekeepers to keep bees in top conditions for pollination, so costs of bee keeping are rising.
+- A continuous drought is putting bee forage under stress and making it difficult for beekeepers to keep bees in top conditions for pollination, so the costs of beekeeping are rising.

-Demand is rising, more and more almond orchards are maturing and coming to production.
-Competition of pollination services with other crops growers of avocado, macadamia and blueberries is pushing the prices of pollination services up
+- Demand is rising, and more and more almond orchards are maturing and coming to production.
+Competition of pollination services with other crops growers of avocado, macadamia, and blueberries is pushing the prices of pollination services up

 Edete‘s artificial pollination will be able to help growers secure their agricultural yields.
 Growers will be able to stock fewer beehives per hectare or rely solely on Edete’s services.

-Listen to Eddie Summerfield interview with North West Victorian Almond Pollination Coordinator Trevor Monson on the raising costs and challenges of pollination.
+Listen to Eddie Summerfield’s interview with North West Victorian Almond Pollination Coordinator Trevor Monson on the raising costs and challenges of pollination.